jbuitt/nwws-perl-client/README.md

 $ ./nwws2.pl /path/to/config.ini
 ```

 Provided that you're able to connect to the NWWS and your credentials are accepted, you will start to see products appear in the supplied archive directory.
+You can then type `Ctrl+Z` and then `bg` to send it to the background to continue downloading products.

 ####Author